Alerovere/WALIS/README.md

 # WALIS - The World Atlas of Last Interglacial Shorelines
 This is the repository for the World Atlas of Last Interglacial Shorelines (WALIS).
-It contains python scripts and Jupyter notebooks to download, query and analyse the data included in the Atlas.
+It contains the full database in various formats, and python scripts and Jupyter notebooks to download, query and analyse the data included in the Atlas.

 See the repository page for more information: https://alerovere.github.io/WALIS/ Find more information on the project here: https://warmcoasts.eu/world-atlas.html